swarch-2f-rootly/2f/Prototype_4/README.md

 These results confirm a substantial improvement in **availability**, **performance stability**, and **observability**: the system remains responsive under hostile traffic, legitimate clients experience stable response times, and WAF logs provide an auditable trail of triggered rules and detected attacks.

+#### Ongoing Verification in Prototype 4

+To ensure the WAF deployed in the cloud continues to function correctly and maintains its protective capabilities, regular load testing is performed against the deployment in cloud.
+The following visualizations demonstrate that the WAF pattern continues to detect and block attack patterns effectively:

+**Traffic Classification Analysis (Pie Chart)**

 <img width="500" height="371" alt="image" src="https://github.com/user-attachments/assets/a853bc43-9427-433c-8afc-e117b1e12d93" />

+This pie chart provides a comprehensive view of request classification across multiple test runs.
+It shows the aggregate distribution of requests that successfully passed through the WAF (2xx/3xx responses) versus those that were blocked by the WAF's security mechanisms (4xx/5xx responses).

+The visualization demonstrates that:
+- **The WAF consistently identifies and blocks malicious or anomalous traffic patterns** across all test scenarios
+- **The blocking rate remains stable** (approximately 84% of requests blocked during simulated attacks), indicating that the WAF's detection rules and rate limiting mechanisms are functioning as designed
+- **Legitimate traffic patterns are preserved**, with a consistent percentage of requests successfully passing through the WAF filters

+This aggregate view confirms that the WAF maintains its protective posture over time and continues to apply the *Detect Service Denial* and *Limit Resource Demand* tactics effectively.

+**Blocking Rate Consistency (Line Chart)**

 <img width="600" height="361" alt="image" src="https://github.com/user-attachments/assets/53a438cf-705c-4155-b8ef-e435acd13d3c" />

+This line chart tracks the percentage of blocked requests across sequential test runs (labeled as "Prueba 1" through "Prueba 10").
+It provides temporal verification that:

+- **The WAF's blocking behavior is consistent and predictable** across multiple attack simulations
+- **No degradation in detection capabilities** is observed over time, confirming that the WAF rules remain active and effective
+- **The system maintains stable protection levels** regardless of when the tests are executed

+The consistent blocking percentage across all test runs validates that:
+1. The WAF's ModSecurity rules (OWASP CRS) are properly configured and active
+2. Rate limiting mechanisms are functioning correctly
+3. The anomaly detection system continues to identify and block suspicious traffic patterns
+4. The WAF maintains its protective capabilities without requiring manual intervention or rule updates

+**Verification Conclusion**

+These visualizations serve as **quantitative evidence** that the WAF pattern continues to function as designed in the production environment.
+The consistent blocking rates and stable traffic classification demonstrate that:

+- The WAF successfully **detects attack patterns** using its rule-based and anomaly-based detection mechanisms
+- The WAF **blocks malicious traffic** before it reaches backend services, maintaining the system's availability
+- The WAF **preserves legitimate traffic** while filtering out hostile requests
+- The countermeasure remains **effective over time** without degradation in performance or detection accuracy

+This ongoing verification process ensures that the WAF continues to provide the intended security benefits and maintains the system's resilience against Layer-7 DoS attacks and other application-layer threats.

 ---